sfragkoul/Varscan2VCF/README.md

 To excute this script just run `python vscan_pileup2cns2vcf.py test_file.tsv > test_file.vcf`

-***Please note that the vcf file contains all positions, even those without variants, so it needs some cleaning afterwards.***
+Please note that the VCF file contains **all positions, even those without variants,** so it needs some cleaning afterwards.
+For further cleaning of the VCF please ran `vcf_cleaning.R` script.